Consent for Women’s Hormone Optimization Program

 After discussion of available options, benefits, risks, and alternatives, the preferred regimen consists of:

-Oral micronized progesterone for endometrial protection, sleep, and anxiety improvement
+Oral micronized progesterone, taken nightly, for endometrial protection, sleep, and anxiety improvement

 Rationale for This Regimen